 The Experience Lab can accommodate a maximum of 6 users at a time.

 The Experience Lab and equipment can be booked for classwork, workshops and research purposes.

 Contact Anna Nuhn, firstname.lastname@example.org for more information

-This space is not available for booking, drop-in hours are Monday - Thursday from 11:00 AM – 2:00 PM.
+This space is not available for booking, drop-in hours for Spring are Monday, Wednesday and Friday from 11:00 AM – 2:00 PM.
 Before dropping in, please read the “First Visit” section.

 Drop in times are subject to change, please see the Library Programming Calendar.